laurenwilner/github_training_site/_book/05_solo-workflow.md

 We have discussed why Git and GitHub are important, now we will set up a repository and work through an example.
 During this first section, you will be working in a repository alone.
 We will:

-* Set up a new project in git/GitHub
 * Make new repository on GitHub
 * Clone the repository to your local machine
 * Write code in your repository locally
 * Push the code to your repository
 * Merge your branch into main
 * Repeat the process with more code updates
 * Repeat the process with data updates